Can CBD help with breastfeeding, and is it safe to use for nursing mothers and their babies?

 - Monitor any changes in the baby’s behavior and feeding schedule.
 Any changes must be reported to the baby’s doctor.

 Before considering CBD, it is important to remember that there is still a lack of enough evidence at this stage.
-Studies have also shown that the use of cannabis while pregnant or breastfeeding can lead to an increased risk of low birth weight, preterm labor, and brain and behavior problems.
+Studies have also shown that the use of cannabis while pregnant or breastfeeding can lead to an increased risk of low birth weight, preterm labor, and neurological, and behavioral problems.

 Other Benefits of CBD

 - New moms typically suffer from a lack of sleep.
-A study shows that CBD may help reduce anxiety levels, which can potentially result in improved sleep.
+On The Permanente Journal published online in 2019, results of the study on “Cannabidiol in Anxiety and Sleep: A Large Case Series” showed that CBD might help reduce anxiety levels, which can potentially result in improved sleep.

-- CBD has been shown to be able to restore some calm(4).
-Research shows that CBD may help balance the neurotransmitter anandamide, which can help alleviate feelings of unease.
+- CBD has been shown to be able to restore a sense of calm.
+According to a 2019 report on “Cannabinoid Regulation of Fear and Anxiety: an Update” by the School of Biosciences at the University of Nottingham, CBD may help balance the neurotransmitter anandamide, which can help alleviate feelings of unease.

-While the results of the above-mentioned studies may seem beneficial for those who are not nursing a baby, at this stage, several studies have shown that the use of cannabis while pregnant or breastfeeding can lead to increased risk of low birth weight, preterm labor, and brain and behavior problems.
+While the results of the aforementioned studies may seem beneficial for those who are not nursing a baby, at this stage, several studies have shown that the use of cannabis while pregnant or breastfeeding can lead to increased risk of low birth weight, preterm labor, and neurological and behavioral problems.